gtmsprs/cyberdeckRED/JOURNAL.md

 ### July 8th Day 33 - 4.5 hours

-I’ve decided to start all over again because I didn’t have a plan so Idecided that instead, I want to
+I’ve decided to start from scratch again, since I felt that

-To imitate the framework card’s functions and the way it functions, this is the same framework port similar to the usb-a expansion port, but for USB-C. The framework card I'm using can only be used as a passive controller, and therefore, it cannot have any Thunderbolt, DisplayPort, or HDMI output connections directly to the raspberry pi.
-That's why I want to mimic it in a way for it to serve these functions, so that I can connect it directly to the Raspberry Pi 5.
+To imitate the framework card’s functions and the way it functions, this is the same framework port, similar to the USB-A expansion port, but for USB-C. The framework card I'm using can only be used as a passive controller, and therefore, it cannot have any Thunderbolt, DisplayPort, or HDMI output connections directly to the raspberry pi.
+That's why I want to mimic it in a way to serve these functions, so that I can connect it directly to the Raspberry Pi 5.
 I can't directly connect it natively and expect it to work, so I want to imitate it in a way that allows it to connect indirectly.
-With these in mind, below is a list of things that I want the pcb to do:
+With these in mind, below is a list of things that I want the PCB to do:

 -The HDMI can be solved by using an HDMI port to connect directly to a micro HDMI, which can produce a signal for the framework PCB to use as HDMI out.
-It “fakes” the behavior of which DisplayPort mode functions, but makes it also connect
+It “fakes” the behavior of which DisplayPort mode functions, but also makes it connect

 -The USB-C connection serves as a way to connect power and charge the battery bank that powers the entire system

--Finally, the controllers that connect all of these parts will maintain power distribution, letting the controller know where to route its bidirectional power and passive connections all around the pcb.
+-Finally, the controllers that connect all of these parts will maintain power distribution, letting the controller know where to route its bidirectional power and passive connections all around the PCB.

-These are all the methods that I want to implement to make the Raspberry Pi function almost similar to a modern laptop such as a framework laptop.
+These are all the methods that I want to implement to make the Raspberry Pi function almost similar to a modern laptop, such as a framework laptop.
 By making these framework expansion parts modular, I’ll be able to reroute my charger and connect peripherals without having to go directly inside of my cyberdeck and connect directly into any of my peripherals into my Raspberry Pi that way.
 While this is great progress towards understanding what I need for my PCB, it will take another week until I officially pick out the parts, since I will be taking a break from this project and will be gone for a project, so I will start working the first chance I get back home.

 ### July 15th - Day 17: 4.5 hours

 It is July 15th.
-After finding the right parts, I’ve decided I want to stay organized, and so what better way by writing all of my thoughts out in this Journal?
+After finding the right parts, I needed to stay organized and composed, and I also felt like I vaguely explained what I wanted for my PCB.
+So for this Journal Entry, I decided to go in depth, and so what better way than writing all of my thoughts out in this Journal?
+(How Convenient!)

-Framework USB-C Emulation PCB for Raspberry Pi 5 Integration
+### Framework USB-C Emulation PCB for Raspberry Pi 5 Integration

 This custom PCB is designed to mimic the performance of a Framework USB-C Expansion Card and bring it natively into a Raspberry Pi 5, breaking the native hardware limitations.
 Since the Framework Expansion Card is simply a passive controller (with no native Thunderbolt, DisplayPort, or USB role-switching capabilities), this board serves as an intermediary by handling and channeling signals in a smart, indirect way to emulate the sought-after performance.

-The board perform three important tasks:
+The PCB performs three important tasks:

 HDMI Video Output:
 In place of using native USB-C DisplayPort Alt Mode (which the Raspberry Pi 5 doesn't support), the board takes a simple HDMI signal from the micro-HDMI port on the Pi and routes it to a full-size HDMI connector.
 That HDMI connector is routed and connected in such a manner that it aligns where the USB-C expansion card would otherwise provide video, sort of "simulating" the DisplayPort operation over a special HDMI connection.